arkadiko-dao/arkadiko/docs/grant.md

   - Creating Vaults, Minting & Burning
   - Auctioning of Liquidated Vaults
   - Voting and other DAO functions
+- Landing Page + Documentation
+  - Documentation will be written as a Gitbook page
+  - A set of great DeFi landing pages will be used as inspiration, e.g. https://yearn.finance/ and https://uniswap.org/.
+The landing page should be very succinct and simple, and acts as the product itself, with a clear call to action to connect your wallet.
 - I will work with a designer who can improve UI & UX
 - Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job